 Inside: Don't let those carpet dents ruin your carpet.
-Check out this simple tip on how to remove furniture marks on carpet.
+Check out this simple tip on how to remove furniture marks on the carpet.
 It's easy to do and takes minutes.
+See how to get rid of marks on carpet from furniture below.

 When we were selling our first house about 15 years ago I moved a bunch of stuff into storage so the house didn't feel so small.
 We had so much extra furniture around the house.